mebauer/nyc-flood-data/README.md

 * [Say Hello!](#Say-Hello)

 ### Introduction
 This project compiles freely accessible flood data from NYC Open Data and conducts an analysis based on datasets with the highest downloads and page views.
 The methodology and outcomes are documented in the [analysis.ipynb](https://github.com/mebauer/nyc-flood-data/blob/main/analysis.ipynb) notebook, emphasizing the use of open-source and reproducible workflows.
-For specific flood-related information within datasets like 311 Service Requests from 2010 to Present, Emergency Response Incidents, NYCEM Emergency Notifications, Incidents Responded to by Fire Companies, and Street Construction Permits, refer to the dedicated [searchstring-flood.ipynb](https://github.com/mebauer/nyc-flood-data/blob/main/searchstring-flood.ipynb) notebook.
+For specific flood-related information within datasets like 311 Service Requests from 2010 to Present, Emergency Response Incidents, NYCEM Emergency Notifications, Incidents Responded to by Fire Companies, and Street Construction Permits, refer to the [searchstring-flood.ipynb](https://github.com/mebauer/nyc-flood-data/blob/main/searchstring-flood.ipynb) notebook.

 The flood datasets are categorized into two groups: